-Thile businesses have a responsibility to treat all consumers decently and fairly, they also have a responsibility to ensure all customers get the best outcomes in the decisions they are making.
-It is particularly important that they are aware of their responsibilities in identifying and supporting consumer vulnerability.
+Thile businesses have a responsibility to treat all consumers decently and fairly, it is particularly important that they are aware of their duties towards vulnerable consumers.

 Many of us find ourselves in vulnerable situations at certain points in life, as do those we care about.
-During those times we would all wish to be treated with respect and understanding, and while we are in a vulnerable situation we may need additional support to ensure we get the right product or service.
+During those times we would all wish to be treated with respect and understanding, and not to be taken advantage of by businesses seeking to sell us inappropriate or overpriced goods and services.

-This guidance is intended to help you, as a business, identify consumer vulnerability and assist those affected by it.
+This guidance is intended to help you, as a business, identify and assist consumers who may be vulnerable.

-It is important to be aware of consumer vulnerability because early identification often leads to more effective interventions and allows consumers to receive appropriate help and support to get a good outcome.
-There are also laws in place to ensure that consumers receive the information necessary to make informed decisions, and are not exploited.
+It is important to be aware of these consumers because early identification often leads to more effective interventions and allows them to receive the appropriate help and support.
+There are also laws in place to ensure that consumers receive the information necessary to make informed purchasing decisions, and are not exploited.

-Being aware of the issues around consumer vulnerability, and developing a policy to accommodate it, will help to ensure your customers are satisfied, everyone gets a fair deal, and those most in need of protection are supported and safeguarded.
+Being aware of the issues around consumer vulnerability, and developing a policy to accommodate it, will help to ensure your customers are satisfied, everyone gets a fair deal, and those most in need of protection are safeguarded.